 Changes to the law of intestacy – But do they go far enough?

-Lawyer Naomi Ireson considers changes to the intestacy rules
+Will dispute lawyer Naomi Ireson considers changes to intestacy law

 THE REFORMS TO INTESTACY LAW